BurdetteLamar/AboutRuby/core/Hash/markdown.md

 ### Default Values

-For a Hash key that does not exist, method <tt>[]</tt> returns a default value that is based on both:
+For a Hash key that does not exist, method <tt>[]</tt> returns a default value that is based on two settings in the Hash:

 * Its default value.
 * Its default proc.